Old Man Winter makes return to Philly area

 Savannah Gonzales of Lowe's said "We still have some snow blowers.
 Plenty of salt.
 Pet-friendly salt.
 Snow shovels."

-It's customary on the first day a spring Rita's and Dairy Queen give out free water ice and cones.
+It's customary on the first day of spring Rita's and Dairy Queen give out free water ice and cones.

 Stephanie Loeh bought a cone.
 She said, "Looks like you have some snowflakes on it.
 Yeah, I have ice on my ice cream!"